 Proteins are essential for a number of important functions including growth, brain development and healthy bones.
 Of the 20 amino acids – or building blocks that make proteins, children need to get 9 ‘essential amino acids’ from their food.

 How to get protein into your child’s diet

-Animal proteins such as chicken, eggs, milk, yogurt and cheese contain all 10 essential amino acids and are considered the most important for growth.
+Animal proteins such as lean meat, fish, eggs, milk, yogurt and cheese contain all 9 essential amino acids and are considered the most important for growth.
 Plant proteins such as beans and pulses are incomplete proteins and need to be combined to achieve the full spectrum of amino acids.
 Aim to include fish twice a week, with one being an oily variety like salmon, trout or mackerel.
 Fresh, frozen or canned are fine but remember smoked and canned products tend to be higher in salt.